Peace Corps Rwanda

 Be Present.
 Just Be Present.
 That’s a feat that most Westerners cannot accomplish.–especially Americans.
 Peace Corps is the perfect opportunity for volunteers to release themselves from the American mindset of always being occupied or productive in a fast-paced society.
 I’ve gained an appreciation for unstructured time with family, friends and neighbors, hours of uninterrupted reading time (34 books and counting in 6 months) But here I am finding ways to keep myself entertained [yay for only child experience] , and these past 6 months are changing me and clarifying the future version of myself.
 Whether I like it or not, it’s changing me, and that is something powerful.
 I’m growing so much more aware of who I am, where I am, what I can give, and where I’m going.

-sometimes people show up SEVERAL hours after the scheduled meeting time
+And sometimes people show up SEVERAL hours after the scheduled meeting time.
+I now know that I am 175cm tall.

 Here’s some things I do when I’m bored (I mean really bored) at site.